ruth (dot) wattenberg (at) dc (dot) gov | @Ruth4Schools

 Ruth Wattenberg is a parent, school activist, education reformer, education policy wonk, and 30-year resident of DC.
 She was elected as the Ward 3 member of the D.C.
-State Board of Education in November 2014.
+State Board of Education in November 2014 and re-elected in November 2018.
+In January 2019, Ms. Wattenberg was elected by Board members to serve as President.

 Ruth’s two children attended Janney Elementary, Deal Middle and Wilson Senior High.
 She was the chair of Deal’s Local School Restructuring Team, in 2009-2010, the first year that Deal enrolled 6th graders and a pivotal year in its transformation.
 Before that, she chaired Janney’s Spanish committee, which brought Spanish instruction to Janney.